lastmi-zz-nutedotcom/WebPageTestReporter/README.md

  * Allows variables in test scenario urls (currently just implemented for specific date functions)
  * Can overlay different test scenarios for comparison purposes
  * Can display a list of every object in the page, and a trend graph for each for it's performance over time (especially useful for objects that are downloaded from third parties)
+ * Lets you jump straight to the detailed WebPageTest report just by clicking any data-point.

 It's particularly designed around the needs of websites where performance needs to be tracked over a long period of time, and around tracking time to above-the-fold rather than page completion.